ManuUseGitHub/QLCodes/README.md

 # QLCodes

-A small utility that unifies SQL error codes (SQLSTATE) from different DBMS into a single, normalized structure through a curated dataset constructed at build time.
+A small utility that unifies SQL codes describing states (SQLSTATE) from different DBMS into a single, normalized structure through a curated dataset constructed at build time.

 The module is built from authoritative vendor documentation (IBM, PostgreSQL, Oracle) and generates static reference data at build time.
 Find references bellow.